jcoheur/pybitup/README.md

 Directly change environment variables
 ------------------------------------
-Add to you pythonpath the path to pybitup directory (in French)
+Add to you pythonpath the path to pybitupup directory (in French)
 Propriétés système > Variables d'environnement > PYTHONPATH